 Compromises likely as cap-and-trade proposal moves through House

-US House Energy and Commerce Committee Chairman Henry A. Waxman (D-Calif.) planned to mark up cap-and-trade legislation the week of May 11 when he and Rep. Edward J. Markey (D-Mass), the chairman of the committee's Energy and Environment Subcommittee, introduced their draft proposal on March 31.
+WASHINGTON, DC, Apr.
+28 -- US House Energy and Commerce Committee Chairman Henry A. Waxman (D-Calif.) planned to mark up cap-and-trade legislation the week of May 11 when he and Rep. Edward J. Markey (D-Mass), the chairman of the committee's Energy and Environment Subcommittee, introduced their draft proposal on Mar.
+31.

-By the time the committee completed three-and-a-half days of hearings on their climate change proposal on Apr.
+By the time the committee completed 3½ days of hearings on their climate-change proposal Apr.
 24, however, it was obvious that changes would need to be made.
 Opposition from committee Republicans was no surprise.
 But some Democrats also expressed reservations about several provisions and their potential impacts.

-The hearings also revealed basic climate change strategy disagreements which could hamper Waxman's plan to have a bill ready to send to the House floor by Memorial Day.
+The hearings also revealed basic climate change strategy disagreements that could hamper Waxman's plan to have a bill ready to send to the House floor by Memorial Day.

-Jackson also had to contend with committee members who felt EPA's proposed finding that greenhouse gases pose a danger to public health and the environment actually a tactic to pressure Congress to act.
-It actually was a response to a US Supreme Court order which Congress authorized when it passed the 1990 Clean Air Act amendments, she said in response to a committee member's question.
+Jackson also had to contend with committee members who felt EPA's proposed finding that greenhouse gases pose a danger to public health and the environment is a tactic to pressure Congress to act.
+It actually was a response to a US Supreme Court order that Congress authorized when it passed the 1990 Clean Air Act amendments, she said in response to a committee member's question.